-- Product name = RayStation - 产品型号: RayStation (for the Chinese market only) - Release version = 12.0 - Marketing name = RayPlan 11B - Software build number = 12.0.0.932 - Clinical build = Indicates that the software is designed for clinical use. - Note: A clinical installation requires both a clinical build and a clinical license.
+- Product name = RayStation - 产品型号: RayStation (for the Chinese market only) - Release version = 12.1 - Marketing name = RayPlan 11B SP1 - Software build number = 12.1.0.1221 - Clinical build = Indicates that the software is designed for clinical use. - Note: A clinical installation requires both a clinical build and a clinical license.
 Otherwise, 'Not for clinical use' will be displayed in the title bar. - Product Lifetime = The lifetime per market is one year after the next major release, but no less than three years - Radiation Treatment Planning System Software = The generic name of the product

-- 产品名称: 放射治疗计划系统软件 [for the Chinese market only]

-- Indicates that the product is a medical device

-- Unique Device Identification number

-- CE{2862} = The CE mark and the notified body number

-- Production date

-- = Consult instructions for use

-- The name and address of the manufacturer

-- @ = The support e-mail address
+- 产品名称: 放射治疗计划系统软件 (for the Chinese market only) - Indicates that the product is a medical device - Unique Device Identification number - The Swiss authorized representative and importer - CE 2862 = The CE mark and the notified body number - Production date - = Consult instructions for use - = The name and address of the manufacturer